andiconner/README-generator/Develop/README.md

 ## Test

-f
+d

 ## Questions
 If you have any questions about the repo, please send an email to d.
-You can find more of my work at a
+You can find more of my work at d